matrixgpt/matrix-chatgpt-bot/README.md

 -  `[INFO] [MatrixClientLite] End-to-end encryption enabled`  ## this depends on your setup
 -  `[INFO] [index] Bot started!`

-## I use Docker but I don't see an console output
+## I use Docker but I don't see any console output
 You most likely need to view the logs by running `docker logs matrix-chatgpt-bot`

 # Reporting issues

-You must report issues via Github if you want support.
-The chat room is for discussion not first line tech support.
+Please report issues via Github.
+The chat room is for discussion.

+Please use the search on Github and Matrix before asking for support.

 # Discussion

 Join [#matrix-chatgpt-bot:matrix.org](https://matrix.to/#/#matrix-chatgpt-bot:matrix.org) with any Matrix chat client or on the web!

 If you've never set up a Matrix client before you can follow the prompts to get started.

-Please use the search on Github and Matrix before asking for support.

 # License